 Having a child, whether it’s your first, third or fifth, will undoubtedly affect your family finances.
 It helps to know how to cope with changed circumstances.

 Financial change can be one of the biggest stresses for many families.
-But help is at hand and a number of organisations offer advice to those looking to manage any changes
+But help is at hand and a number of organisations offer advice to those looking to manage any changes in circumstance.

 Plunket and its principal sponsor, BNZ, are working on a programme designed to help families adjust to new financial situations, to plan for future changes and get through the tough times.